airvzxf/ark-survival-evolved-game-sniparinject/README.md

 ### Example

-It is for the game `Mana Plus`, but it is helpful in the middle time that I finish the modules for `Ark Evolve`.
+It is for the game `Mana Plus`, but it is helpful in the middle time that I finish the modules for `ARK: Survival Evolved`.

 [![asciicast][ascii-mana-image]][ascii-mana-link]